sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 date: "2026-07-21T15:20:00Z"
 categories: ["article"]
 tags: ["protobuf", "go", "performance", "json", "protojsonx"]
-description: "How protojsonx compares to standard protojson, JSON, and vtproto."
+description: "I built protojsonx to measure how much of Go’s ProtoJSON overhead comes from runtime reflection."
 cover: "cover.jpg"
 images: ["/posts/benchmarking-protojsonx/cover.jpg"]
 featuredalt: ""
 featuredpath: "date"
+linktitle: ""
 slug: "benchmarking-protojsonx"
 type: "posts"
 devtoSkip: true
 ---

-In my [previous article](/posts/hidden-cost-of-google-protobuf-value/), I explored the performance bottlenecks of using dynamic JSON structures like `google.protobuf.Value` and official `protojson` in Go.
-The benchmark results pointed at the same culprit over and over: reflection, pointer chasing, and descriptor traversal were showing up as real latency and allocation costs.
-The benchmark results also pointed out that protojson was consistently *really slow*.
+In my [previous article](/posts/hidden-cost-of-google-protobuf-value/), benchmark results showed that Go’s official `protojson` package was surprisingly slow.
+Execution profiles consistently highlighted the same bottlenecks: reflection, pointer chasing, and descriptor traversal accounted for much of the latency and memory allocation.

-ProtoJSON sits in an awkward place.
-It gives Protobuf-backed APIs a JSON representation that human operators, browsers, API gateways, and debugging tools can work with, but Go’s official `protojson` implementation pays heavily for these abilities.
-To resolve field names, enum values, presence semantics, and message structure at runtime, it has to walk message descriptors using Protobuf reflection (`protoreflect`) and allocate intermediate values.
+ProtoJSON must preserve Protobuf semantics, including custom field names, enums, presence rules, and message structure, while producing standard JSON.
+The official implementation uses `protoreflect` to dynamically walk descriptors and inspect message structures on every call.

-This is the right tradeoff for correctness and compatibility.
-But it made me wonder: *how much of this cost is fundamental to ProtoJSON, and how much comes from repeatedly resolving schema mappings at runtime?*
+That raised a concrete question: *how much of this cost is inherent to JSON formatting, and how much comes from repeatedly resolving schema mappings at runtime?*

-So I built [protojsonx](https://github.com/sudorandom/protojsonx), partly as an experiment and partly because I wanted to know whether ProtoJSON was inherently slow or whether Go’s implementation was just lacking optimizations.
-This library implements two strategies: compiling descriptors into flat offset layout tables once at startup (**Runtime Table Mode**), and generating static, reflection-free parsing routines via a protoc plugin (**Generated Plugin Mode**).

-In this post, I'll walk through benchmark results comparing standard `protojson`, standard struct-based JSON (`encoding/json` and `encoding/json/v2` currently living at [`github.com/go-json-experiment/json`](https://github.com/go-json-experiment/json)), `protojsonx` in both modes, and raw binary Protobuf (`proto` and `vtproto`).
-Moving reflection out of the hot path ends up getting ProtoJSON performance much closer to binary protobuf and easily out-performs `encoding/json` and `encoding/json/v2`.
+To answer this, I built [protojsonx](https://github.com/sudorandom/protojsonx).
+Moving schema resolution out of the hot path brings ProtoJSON marshaling performance close to binary protobuf and ahead of both Go's standard `encoding/json` and `encoding/json/v2` in these benchmarks.

 {{< github-repo repo="sudorandom/protojsonx" description="An experimental faster ProtoJSON encoder and decoder for Go." >}}

-> **Warning:** `protojsonx` is highly experimental at this stage.
-It does pass the official Protobuf conformance tests, which gives me confidence that it follows the expected ProtoJSON behavior, but I would still treat it as early-stage software.

 ---

-## What is protojsonx?

-[protojsonx](https://github.com/sudorandom/protojsonx) is designed as a mostly API-compatible experimental replacement for Go's official `google.golang.org/protobuf/encoding/protojson` library.
-It supports core ProtoJSON behaviors like field names, enums, presence semantics, unknown-field handling, `json_name`, oneofs, maps, and standard marshaling/unmarshaling options.
-However, it does not yet cover every edge case or configuration option of the official library (such as dynamic `Any` resolving).

-To make serialization faster, it implements two key optimization strategies:
+## Moving Schema Work Out of the Hot Path

+The official implementation discovers how to map each protobuf field to JSON while processing the message. `protojsonx` resolves that mapping once and stores the result as a precomputed schema layout table.

+It uses that precomputed schema information in two ways:

-*   **Runtime Table Mode**: This mode implements the startup compilation strategy.
-It builds flat offset tables at initialization, allowing it to marshal and unmarshal structures using fast, sequential offset arithmetic instead of per-call descriptor traversal.
+* **Runtime Table Mode:** Builds flat schema layout tables once at startup initialization.
+This allows it to marshal and unmarshal messages using direct offset arithmetic instead of per-call descriptor traversal.
-*   **Generated Plugin Mode**: For the highest-performance path, `protojsonx` provides a protoc plugin (`protoc-gen-go-protojsonx`) that generates type-specific marshaling and unmarshaling methods directly.
-At that point, a lot of the runtime bookkeeping disappears.
-The remaining cost is less about “what field is this?” and more about the unavoidable work of reading or writing JSON.
-This strategy also inceases the binary size, which may or may not be appropriate.
+* **Generated Plugin Mode:** Provides a `protoc` plugin (`protoc-gen-go-protojsonx`) that bakes type-specific marshaling and unmarshaling methods directly into generated `.pb.go` code, bypassing the runtime lookup layer entirely.

+`protojsonx` is designed as a mostly API-compatible experimental alternative to Go's official `google.golang.org/protobuf/encoding/protojson` package.
+It handles common rules including custom `json_name`, enums, field presence, unknown fields, oneofs, maps, and standard options (though experimental features like dynamic `Any` resolver callbacks are not yet supported).

+> **Warning:** `protojsonx` is experimental.
+It passes the official Protobuf conformance suite, but it has not yet seen enough production use for me to recommend it as a drop-in replacement.

 ---

-## The Benchmark Setup
+## Benchmark Setup

+These benchmarks do not compare identical semantics.
+They answer a practical question: when an application needs ProtoJSON-compatible output, how expensive is that compared with Go’s general-purpose JSON packages?

+### Payloads and Sizes

-I used the benchmark suite from my previous article, running on Go 1.26 on an Apple M1 Pro.
-The configurations are:
+I used the benchmark suite from my previous article, running on Go 1.26 on an Apple M1 Pro across three payload shapes:

 * **Small:** A flat object with 4 fields (string ID, status boolean, age integer, score float).
-* **Medium:** A nested user signup event containing actor object, string tags, and metadata map.
+* **Medium:** A nested user signup event containing an actor object, string tags, and a metadata map.
 * **Large:** An array repeating the Medium object 100 times.

-### Methodology Notes

-All tests use equivalent payload shapes and measure end-to-end marshal/unmarshal cost, including allocations.
-The generic JSON cases use plain Go structs with similar fields, while the protobuf cases use generated protobuf messages.

-This is not a perfect apples-to-apples comparison.
-ProtoJSON has extra rules around field names, presence, enums, well-known types, and numeric encoding.
-The point is narrower: if you already need ProtoJSON-shaped output, how much does that cost compared with the JSON tools Go developers normally reach for?
-These benchmarks compare the cost of serving similar application-shaped JSON payloads, not identical semantics.

-I also included `hyperpb`, a descriptor/layout-driven dynamic protobuf parser built around read-oriented offset decoding, including `hyperpb.Shared` where the benchmark can reuse its arena.
-It is not a ProtoJSON library, so its numbers should be read as a binary protobuf reference point rather than a direct competitor.

-### Payload Sizes

-Serialization output size matters, especially when comparing JSON and binary protobuf.
-These are the payload sizes produced by the benchmark payloads:
+Serialization output size matters, especially when comparing JSON and binary protobuf:

 | Payload | ProtoJSON bytes | generic JSON bytes | binary proto bytes |
 | :--- | ---: | ---: | ---: |